Doug Heslep Fine Art

 ARTIST’S STATEMENT

 From the first time I picked up a camera, I knew it was how I wanted to explore and share my perspective.
-What started as curiosity turned into a commitment to creating imagery that carry both vision and feeling.
-I don’t stick to just one genre, because I’ve found that exploring different subjects keeps my work fresh and alive.
-Because of this, I love what I do.
-Each shift in style challenges me, inspires me, and opens the door to new ideas.
+Curiosity first drew me in, but it soon deepened into a commitment to craft imagery that carries my vision and, I hope, a glimpse of the feelings that motivate me to share it.
+When it comes to my body of work, I don’t stick to just one genre.
+I’ve found that exploring different subjects keeps my enthusiasm in check, and creativity fresh.
+Maybe too many directions to be considered a master of one, but that’s okay… I love what I do, and that’s good enough for me.
+Each shift in style or subject challenges me, inspires me, and I welcome the open door to new ideas that present themselves as the result.

 Every edition I create is supported by long hours of effort and a meticulous final look.
 I am my own toughest critic, and I don’t settle.
-Proudly, the term, “that’s good enough” isn’t in my vocabulary.
+Normally, the term, “that’s good enough”, other than the mention above, isn’t in my vocabulary.
 I push each image until it reaches a place where it surprises even me.

 In the end, my work is about the journey and not the destination.
 My commitment is to continue sharing a dedication that’s been with me since the very beginning.